US Cash Products- Chicago gasoline jumps on refinery outage

 Chicago ultra-low sulfur diesel, on the other hand, fell back 2.50 cents a gallon to 10.00/9.00 cents under April heating oil futures in characteristic volatility that reversed the week-long basis rally.

-On the Gulf Coast, M2 gasoline differentials slipped 2.00 cents per gallon to 18.25 cents under April RBOB futures on the NYMEX.
-The drop came after Exxon Mobil Corp confirmed that a gasoline-making fluid catalytic cracking unit at its 344,500 barrel-per-day (bpd) refinery in Beaumont, Texas, had finished restarting.
+On the Gulf Coast, M2 gasoline differentials slipped half a cent per gallon to 17.00 cents under April RBOB futures on the NYMEX.
+The decline came as Exxon Mobil Corp confirmed that a gasoline-making fluid catalytic cracking unit at its 344,500 barrel-per-day (bpd) refinery in Beaumont, Texas, had finished restarting.

 The unit was shut for unplanned repairs in mid-February.